sql-machine-learning/elasticdl/docs/designs/allreduce.md

 the implementation has been open-sourced):

-* Fault-tolerant: if any of the worker pod fails, the [NCCL communicator](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/usage/communicators.html) can be reconstructed.
+* Fault-tolerant: if any of the worker pod fails, the [NCCL communicator](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/usage/communicators.html) can be reconstructed for the active worker pods.
 The allreduce operation continues as long as there's at least one healthy worker pod.
 * Elastic: the number of worker pods can be dynamically added if there are enough computational resources available.
 The NCCL communicator will be reconstructed and the ranks can be re-assigned as the number of worker pods changes.